lauragift21/mcp-server-workshop/instructions/getting-started.md

 ## 🔐 Environment Variables

-Create a `.env` file in your project root:
+Create a `.dev.vars` file in your project root:

 ```env
 ENVIRONMENT=development